carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-schema.md

 `ytt` schemas are currently in the **experimental** phase.
 To use schema features, include `--enable-experiment-schema`.

-`ytt`'s Schema feature provides a way to verify data value YAML structures and values with the help of annotations.
+Configuration Authors use Schema to declare data values' type and default value.

-A schema allows you to provide default data values, and verify that each data value file provided is type checked and validated against the schema and guaranteed to be proper.
+Supplemental data value files provided by Configuration Consumers are guaranteed to have the same types and structure as the schema.
+When a data value is used in a template, it is guaranteed to exist and be the proper type.

 ---
 ## Defining Schema